afflato/system/README.md

-system design ui and be
+system design ui and be.